The Boy and the Monkey

 For a start, Sir T Lee’s story is not the Boy’s Own adventure that a reader would expect from this sort of book.
 Yes, he was a midshipman during was was probably Nelson’s finest victory, at the Battle of the Nile.
 He was even on the Swiftsure, the ship that blew up the French flagship L’Orient.
 His main task during the battle was fetching some officers ginger beer.
 Similarly, his action during the Battle of Cape St Vincent was fetching wine and water to officers.
 It’s true that he saw some things a child should never have to see (and I’ll come to those later) but his role on board seems to be more of cute mascot than anything else.

 He came back to Greenwich and passed the Lieutenant’s exam but instead of getting a commission at sea, he got a job in the admiralty where he organised provisioning, most notably in finding a better deal for the Navy’s lemon juice.
-As he grew older, he meddled in politics a little and collects the handshakes of titled people.
+As he grew older, he meddled in politics a little and collected the handshakes of titled people.

 Ultimately, the book spends most of its time taking the piss out of Sir T Lee.
 The preface calls him a ‘pygmy’ who ‘crawls on the edges of history’, the characters in the fictitious parts are his children and they all regard their father with a sort of fond disdain, his wife feels sorry for him and the book becomes a point and snigger at this pompous ass who thinks he has a place in history.
 Throughout the frame story, two of his daughters are trying to sketch his right arm and are failing, as the text goes on, various implements are put into this hand.
 Eventually, they draw it tucked into his coat, in classic Napoleon fashion.
 He is the ridiculous Napoleon of the little house.